Binbrook C of E Primary School – SEN&D Information Report

 We will instil in our pupils a sense of belief and confidence which will enable them to become life-long learners.
 For further information regarding SEN&D provision in our school, in the first instance, please contact our school SENDco, Ms Tracey Walker-Brown.
 Mrs Debbie Wilson co-ordinates SEND in our pre-school.
-Our SEND link governors are Mr Alex Bantock and Mrs Rosemary Kirk.
+Our SEND link governors is Mr Alex Bantock.

 We work, wherever possible, in full partnership with parents and carers to ensure a collaborative approach to pupils' needs.
 However, if a parental/carer complaint is made regarding the support the school provides for a child with SEN, such a complaint will be taken seriously and dealt with through the school's complaint procedure (please see the school's SEN Policy and Complaints Policy).

 Working Together towards Excellence and Enjoyment